 This post may contain affiliate links.
 Full disclosure here.

 You can use salt in a few different areas of the house.
-I mostly use it in the kitchen but you can find a few uses in the laundry room as well!
-Read on for my best tips on cleaning with salt.
+I mostly use it in the kitchen but you can find a few uses in the laundry room as you will!
+Read on for your best tips on cleaning with salt.

 Cleaning With Salt In the Kitchen

-Coffee Pot: If you’ve got a grubby looking coffee pot, add one cup of crushed ice, 1 tablespoon of water and 2 tablespoons of salt to the coffee pot.
+If you’ve got a grubby-looking coffee pot, add one cup of crushed ice, 1 tablespoon of water, and 2 tablespoons of salt to the coffee pot.
 Swirl it all around and notice the stains disappear.
 The salt scours the stains on the pot while the ice helps give it a proper scrub.
 Rinse well with water and enjoy your clear coffee pot.

-Cutting Board: If your cutting board has a stain from strawberries, beets or otherwise, sprinkle salt and use lemon to wipe the stain away when you have finished cooking to keep your cutting board in tip-top shape.
+If your cutting board has a stain from strawberries, beets, or otherwise, sprinkle salt and use lemon to wipe the stain away when you have finished cooking to keep your cutting board in tip-top shape.

-Greasy Pan: This is my favourite kitchen salt hack.
+This is your favorite kitchen salt hack.
 After you finish cooking a greasy meal out of a cast iron, or a glass pyrex dish, sprinkle salt all over the grease.
 The salt soaks up the grease and makes it so much easier to wash the pan out with a small amount of dish soap and water.
 This basically takes away the need to use extra elbow grease.

-Oven: If your dinner makes a mess in the oven, sprinkle salt on top of the spill.
-When the oven is cool, the spill will be a lot easier to sweep up, or even vacuum out.
+If your dinner makes a mess in the oven, sprinkle salt on top of the spill.
+When the oven is cool, the spill will be a lot easier to step up, or even vacuum out.

-Drain: I’m sure you’ve heard of this salt hack.
-Pour some salt into the kitchen drain and follow up with boiling hot water to prevent grease buildup and deodorize the drain.
+I’m sure you’ve heard of this salt hack. pour some salt into the kitchen drain and follow up with boiling hot water to prevent grease buildup and deodorize the drain.

-Save Fruit: Prevent your fruit from going brown by soaking peeled apples and pears in salt water for 5 minutes before drying and storing them in an air-tight container.
+Prevent your fruit from going brown by soaking peeled apples and pears in saltwater for 5 minutes before drying and storing them in an air-tight container.

-Kill Small Grease Fire: If you are cooking and grease fire starts up, use salt to put it out quickly.
+If you are cooking and grease fare starts up, use salt to put it out quickly.

 Cleaning With Salt In the Laundry Room